Eric Keenaghan

 About

-Professor Keenaghan teaches graduate and undergraduate courses about modernist poetry, cold war and contemporary poetry, literature of the Left and new social movements, queer and gender studies, political philosophy, and literary theory.
+Professor Keenaghan teaches graduate and undergraduate courses about modernist poetry, cold war and contemporary poetry, LGBTQ+ literature and history, leftist literature and new social movements, queer and gender studies, and literary and political theory.

 Books

-The Muriel Rukeyser Era: Selected Prose by Muriel Rukeyser (Cornell University Press, 2024; coedited with Rowena Kennedy-Epstein)
+The Muriel Rukeyser Era: Selected Prose by Muriel Rukeyser (Cornell University Press, 2023; coedited with Rowena Kennedy-Epstein).
+Co-winner of the biennial Modern Language Association Prize for Bibliographical or Archival Scholarship.

 Queering Cold War Poetry: Ethics of Vulnerability in Cuba and the United States (Ohio State University Press, 2009)

-For a full list of publications, see curriculum vita (linked above) or personal website (linked below).
+For a full list of publications, see curriculum vita (linked above) or author website (linked below).

 Teaching